Glossary of religious and spiritual terms

 gospels, Luke, Jesus ascended to heaven on a Monday, the day after

-bodily ascension from Earth to Heaven.
+bodily ascended from Earth to Heaven.
 It is celebrated on a Thursday, 40 days after

 |Ascension of Baha'u'llah: A remembrance by the Baha'i